williamleif/socialsent/README.md

 If you make use of this work in your research please cite the following paper:

 William L. Hamilton, Kevin Clark, Jure Leskovec, and Dan Jurafsky.
 Inducing Domain-Specific Sentiment Lexicons from Unlabeled Corpora.
-2016 (pre-print). arXiv:1606.02820.
+Proceedings of EMNLP.
+2016. (to appear; arXiv:1606.02820).

 ## Using the code